 - Underserved citizenry

 - Education and institutional partners

-The first step in the deployment of gigabit broadband in the City of Golden is a vote by residents this November, which if passed, would authorize the City to proceed to the evaluation stage.
-City staff will work with a taskforce of experts from the community to complete a feasibility analysis.
+The first step in the deployment of gigabit broadband in the City of Golden was a vote by residents in November 2016, which passed and authorized the City to proceed to the evaluation stage.
+City staff has been working with a taskforce of experts from the community to complete a feasibility analysis.
 If City Council finds the results of the feasibility analysis favorable, then the City will begin the work needed to deploy this service throughout the city.
 The total project will likely take years not months, but the result will mean that the City of Golden adds its name to a small but growing list of gigabit communities throughout the country.